-Working Title Name Case Manager, Annexation Position Number Reports to Position No., Class & Level Director/SM1 Division, Branch/Unit ights Tribunal ^{Ministry} Municipal Affairs Present Class Program Servic ces 5 (PS5) · · · · · Requested Class Dept ID Program Code Project Code (if applicable) PURPOSE: Give a brief summary of the job, covering the main responsibilities, the framework within which the job has to operate and the main contribution to the organization (see Non-Management Job Description Writing Guide Pages 7-8).
-This position is responsible for overseeing case management of annexation applications, of a quasi-judicial Tribunal that decides matters of importance to municipalities, rural landowners, property owners, energy companies and the Government of Alberta.
+Working Title Case Manager, Assessment Name Position Number Reports to Position No., Class & Level Division, Branch/Unit Ministry Director/SM1 Land and Property R ights Tribunal Municipal Affairs Present Class Program Services 5 (PS5) Requested Class Dept ID Program Code Project Code (if applicable)

+PURPOSE: Give a brief summary of the job, covering the main responsibilities, the framework within which the job has to operate and the main contribution to the organization (see Non-Management Job Description Writing Guide Pages 7-8).

+This position is responsible for overseeing case management of designated industrial assessment complaints of a quasi-judicial Tribunal that decides matters of importance to municipalities, rural landowners, property owners, energy companies and the Government of Alberta.
 The Land and Property Rights Tribunal is the product of the amalgamation of four separate boards that each had separate mandates.
 Decisions of the Tribunal are final unless overturned by the Court of King's Bench or the Court of Appeal.
 Although the Tribunal reports to the Minister of Municipal Affairs, it operates at arms-length to the Ministry.

 The Tribunal's mandate is to provide timely, fair, and independent appeal processes and proceedings, consistent with relevant legislation, rules, guidelines, and the principles of natural justice.
 The Tribunal's diverse jurisdiction includes property assessment, surface rights, expropriation, and land use planning matters.
 Each of these areas has its own legislation and process requiring tailored operational leadership.
 Tribunal decisions impact all Albertans as stakeholders to Tribunal proceedings can include the GoA, municipalities, rural landowners, property owners and energy companies.

-Reporting to the Director-, Hearings and Training, the Case Manager, Annexation is responsible for advanced case management of complex annexation applicationsThe Case Manager is regarded as the provincial expert within the assigned area of specialization and is responsible to ensure timely, independent, quasi-judicial adjudications are conducted in a manner that results in fairness and equity consistent with the authority of the legislation, principles of administrative law and the rules of natural justice.
-The case manager is expected to act independently in the majority of activities but also to work as part of an interdisciplinary team as required and directly with board members.
+Reporting to the Director, Hearings and Training the Case Manager, Assessment is responsible for advanced case management of complex appeals/complaints involving Designated Industrial Property, and occasionally the New Home Buyer Protection Act and Safety Codes.
+The Case Manager is regarded as the provincial expert within the assigned areas of specialization and is responsible to ensure timely, independent, quasi-judicial adjudications are conducted in a manner that results in fairness and equity consistent with the authority of the legislation, principles of administrative law and the rules of natural justice.
+The case manager is expected to act independently in the majority of activities but also to work as part of an interdisciplinary team as required and directly with Tribunal members.

 This position is also responsible for supporting and promoting a positive workplace culture based on the established Government of Alberta (GoA) core values.
 This position promotes a culture of continuous improvement and innovation by supporting initiatives such as Lean Six Sigma projects designed to ensure effective business solutions promoting high quality and highly efficient outputs.
-Each end result sh nows what the job is a framework and what th in different responsibilities and end results. le added value is.
-Normally a job has 4-8 core riting Guide Pages 9-10). relative to their area of s • consistent applicat rection to applications and disputes tion of the legislation to resolve the

-• Leading the development and coordination of a process to facilitate the identification, refinement and resolution of issues prior to the application reaching the appeal board.